sree-bh/hello-world/README.md

 # hello-world

-Hi,

-Sree here, I am a front end developer based in India.
+Hi, this is Sree.
+I am a front end developer based in India.
+I am new to nodejs.

-This project contains the basic setup to host the index.html using nodejs.
+In this project I have used nodejs to host the index.html file.
+I will be using this setup for rest of the projects I work on.